William Carlos Williams Center for the Performing Arts

 3 people favorited this theater

-Constructed as the Rivoli Theatre in 1922 to the plans of architect Abram Preiskel, it opened April 22, 1922.
+Constructed as the 2,200-seat Rivoli Theatre to the plans of architect Abram Preiskel, it opened April 22, 1922.
+The building featured a marble facade, ornate proscenium and a centerpiece chandelier made up of 62,000 Czechoslovakian crystals.
+The theatre played host to vaudeville acts such as Abbott & Costello and the Glen Miller Orchestra, plus movies. movies.
 It was remodelled in 1936 to the plans of architect John Eberson.
 The Rivoli Theatre was partially destroyed in a fire January 9 1977, when most damage was done to the lobby that fronted onto Sylvan Street.